-Having struggled with depression for half of my lifetime, i identify so much with what Rich Larson has to say in the excerpt below.
+Having struggled with depression for half of my life, I identify so much with what Rich Larson has to say about Chris Cornell’s death:

-Having a loving and undemanding family, a few unconditional close friendships–even though they did not understand nor made an effort to understand, have been a boon.
-As on hindsight, I realise that perhaps I was spared the stigmatisation due to my near ones’ unawareness and unacknowledgement of the darkness that is depression.
+Having a loving and undemanding family, a few unconditional close friendships–even though, many times, they did not understand or made an effort to understand, have been a boon.
+In hindsight, I realise that perhaps I was spared the stigmatisation due to my near ones’ lack of awareness and acknowledgement of the darkness that is depression.
 An ironical example of good being present in all pains.
 So it has been a tough and lonesome struggle and the eventual success over it, for me.
 And in the process I came to know and understand myself more.
 Developing new facets of my personality and expanding the reaches of my mind.

-As Rich Larson so aptly says in the following excerpt – Chris Cornell leaves a very important message for us.
+As Rich Larson so aptly says in the above excerpt, Chris Cornell leaves a very important message for us.
 To stand up for ourselves, own ourselves and reach out for help, beginning with yourself – be the help that you need.

 Rest in peace, Chris, and all the souls we lost to depression.